 Richland has included the DEAR and Laws clauses in the Project Hanford Management Contract as stated in the PFP portion of this section.
 More specifically the K-Basins have developed facility specific policies/procedures that reflect the principles of ISM and this was validated through a Phase I verification team assessment.
-The Phase II (full implementation) validation is expected to be carried out in September 1999.
+The Phase II (full implementation) validation began in November 1999 and is in progress.